-The Company contributes an amount equal to 3% of each participant's eligible compensation, matches 100% of the first 3% of a participant's compensation contributed to the Plan and matches 50% of the second 3% of a participant's compensation contributed to the Plan.
+The Plan allows each participating subsidiary of the Company to choose its own matching policy among several options.
+The options consist of no employer matching, 50% employer matching of the first 6% of participant contributions and 50% employer matching of the first 8% of participant contributions.
 Employer contributions are also limited by guidelines established by the Internal Revenue Service.
 Employer contributions can only be based on the first \$160,000 of participant compensation in 1999.